wikibonsai/semtree/README.md

 Valid Trees:
 - Every node in the tree should be unique; e.g. each list-item's text should be unique.
+- Must be a directed-acyclic-graph (DAG) (this happens naturally if you follow the former point).
 - Each level can have any number of nodes.

 Tree requirements are sparse because the idea is to allow the end-user to determine the shape of their tree in their markdown files.
 This package merely creates a single, virtual tree so as to better present that unified structure to the end-user.